Azure/AKS-Construction/GhActions.md

 ### Deploying to an Azure Subscription

 Actually deploying Azure resources as part of an IaC pipeline isn't always the most valuable activity on its own.
 By running the Validation and WhatIf, you'll already have achieved a good level of rigour on quality.
 However it's essential when you want to enable integration tests for more complex infrastructure deployments.
 Additionally for fastidious individuals, having the confirmation that what was coded actually deploys can be really useful.
+It also is useful to see the end to end time it takes to deploy, so you can provide guidance to the teams who consume your code template.

 Consider how often you'll employ this technique, as there are cost implications.
 It also adds a significant delay into your pipeline.